basbossink/presentations/functional-programming/notes.markdown

 ### Anecdote

-- Euclid greek mathematician 300 BC known for:
+- Euclid Greek mathematician 300 BC known for:
     + Elements, 13 books containing from the ground up geometry and number theory
     + Euclidean algorithm, efficient algorithm to calculate gcd